Paul-Mallet/JS-Projects/README.md

-# JS-Small-Projects
+# JavaScript-Projects (Small)
-All my JS Small Projects from scratch
+All my JS Small Projects from scratch create by my own/inspired by tuts in the web.

 > " I am a man of fortune, and I must seek my fortune."
 Henry Avery-1864
 ## Summary